-Fast forward to 2011.
-There has been a lot of talk in the blogosphere and Twitterville about a new automation tool for bloggers who tweet called Triberr.
+Fast forward to today.
+There has previously been a lot of talk in the blogosphere and Twitterville about an automation tool for bloggers who tweet called Triberr (https://triberr.com/).
 After hearing that “T-word,” some of you who know about it may already be cringing or there are some who could be excited to learn more.
 Either way, I wanted to share my own personal experiences of using Triberr in this review and what it has reminded me about what is important about Twitter.
 I also write this in the hopes that this review helps foster a better understanding of Triberr as well as provide a potentially different perspective on how the tool can be used.

 What is Triberr?

 Put simply, Triberr is a tool that aggregates the RSS feeds from all members of a “tribe” and then allows you to automatically or manually post them into your Twitter stream.
 The idea is that your tribe support each other by retweeting each other’s content.
 The process can be completely manual if the user changes his or her settings, and there is also an option of rating a blog post with positive or negative “karma” to inform other bloggers whether or not they should manually approve the tweet.
 The tweet itself is completely preview-able and editable before publication.